amplitude/amplitude-docs/content/collections/data/en/visual-labeling.md

 If you don't see the visual labeling tools on your site, check the following:

 * If you have pop-up or adblocking tools enabled, they can interfere with the Visual Labeling experience.
 Disable the adblocker and retry.
 * If the URL you entered redirects to another URL, the visual labeling experience may not load.
-For security reasons, the domain of the page you're labeling needs to match the domain that you entered in Amplitude.
+For security reasons, the domain of the page you're labeling must match the domain you entered in Amplitude.
+Try using the final URL after any redirects are complete.